-The institutional grade point average is calculated in the same way as the cumulative grade point average, except that when courses are repeated, only the most recent grade earned is computed, and only those hours earned with the most recent grade are included.
+The institutional grade point average is calculated in the same way as the cumulative grade point average and all report courses count towards the calculation.

-• Independent Study
+Independent Study

 Independent Study for a specific course may be granted to a limited number of students on a highly selective basis provided that the student has earned at least 18 semester hours of credit.
 Cumulative GPA, faculty recommendations, and the student's background in the particular discipline are considered in determining a student's eligibility for taking a course through independent study.